twbs/bootstrap/docs/4.0/migration.md

 ### Global changes

-- Flexbox is enabled by default.
-In general this means a move away from floats and more across our components.
+- **Flexbox is enabled by default.** In general this means a move away from floats and more across our components.
 - Switched from [Less](http://lesscss.org/) to [Sass](http://sass-lang.com/) for our source CSS files.
-- Switched from `px` to `rem` as our primary CSS unit, though pixels are still used for media queries and grid behavior as viewports are not affected by type size.
+- Switched from `px` to `rem` as our primary CSS unit, though pixels are still used for media queries and grid behavior as device viewports are not affected by type size.
 - Global font-size increased from `14px` to `16px`.
-- Added a new grid tier for smaller devices at `576px` and below (our new `xs` tier).
+- Revamped grid tiers to add a fifth option (addressing smaller devices at `576px` and below) and removed the `-xs` infix from those classes.
+Example: `.col-6.col-sm-4.col-md-3`.
 - Replaced the separate optional theme with configurable options via SCSS variables (e.g., `$enable-gradients: true`).
+- Build system overhauled to use a series of npm scripts instead of Grunt.
+See `package.json` for all scripts, or our project readme for local development needs.
+- Non-responsive usage of Bootstrap is no longer supported.
+- Dropped the online Customizer in favor of more extensive setup documentation and customized builds.
+- Added dozens of new [utility classes]({{ site.baseurl }}/docs/{{ site.docs_version }}/utilities/) for common CSS property-value pairs and margin/padding spacing shortcuts.

 ### Grid system

+- **Moved to flexbox.**
   - Added support for flexbox in the grid mixins and predefined classes.
   - As part of flexbox, included support for vertical and horizontal alignment classes.
-- Overhauled grid mixins to merge `make-col-span` into `make-col` for a singular mixin.
+- **Updated grid class names and a new grid tier.**
   - Added a new `sm` grid tier below `768px` for more granular control.
 We now have `xs`, `sm`, `md`, `lg`, and `xl`.
 This also means every tier has been bumped up one level (so `.col-md-6` in v3 is now `.col-lg-6` in v4).
+  - `xs` grid classes have been modified to not require the infix to more accurately represent that they start applying styles at `min-width: 0` and not a set pixel value.
+Instead of `.col-xs-6`, it's now `.col-6`.
+All other grid tiers require the infix (e.g., `sm`).
+- **Updated grid sizes, mixins, and variables.**
+  - Grid gutters now have a Sass map so you can specify specific gutter widths at each breakpoint.
+  - Updated grid mixins to utilize a `make-col-ready` prep mixin and a `make-col` to set the `flex` and `max-width` for individual column sizing.
   - Changed grid system media query breakpoints and container widths to account for new grid tier and ensure columns are evenly divisible by `12` at their max width.
   - Grid breakpoints and container widths are now handled via Sass maps (`$grid-breakpoints` and `$container-max-widths`) instead of a handful of separate variables.
 These replace the `@screen-*` variables entirely and allow you to fully customize the grid tiers.
   - Media queries have also changed.
 Instead of repeating our media query declarations with the same value each time, we now have `@include media-breakpoint-up/down/only`.
 Now, instead of writing `@media (min-width: @screen-sm-min) { ... }`, you can write `@include media-breakpoint-up(sm) { ... }`.

 ### Components

-- Dropped panels, thumbnails, and wells for a new all-encompassing component, cards.
+- **Dropped panels, thumbnails, and wells** for a new all-encompassing component, [cards]({{ site.baseurl }}/docs/{{ site.docs_version }}/components/cards/).
-- Dropped the Glyphicons icon font.
-If you need icons, some options are:
+- **Dropped the Glyphicons icon font.** If you need icons, some options are:
   - the upstream version of [Glyphicons](https://glyphicons.com/)
   - [Octicons](https://octicons.github.com/)
   - [Font Awesome](http://fontawesome.io/)
+  - See the [Extend page]({{ site.baseurl }}/docs/{{ site.docs_version }}/extend) for a list of alternatives.
+Have additional suggestions?
+Please open an issue or PR.
 - Dropped the Affix jQuery plugin.
-We recommend using a `position: sticky` polyfill instead.
+  - We recommend using `position: sticky` instead.
 [See the HTML5 Please entry](http://html5please.com/#sticky) for details and specific polyfill recommendations.
+One suggestion is to use an `@supports` rule for implementing it (e.g., `@supports (position: sticky) { ... }`)/
   - If you were using Affix to apply additional, non-`position` styles, the polyfills might not support your use case.
 One option for such uses is the third-party [ScrollPos-Styler](https://github.com/acch/scrollpos-styler) library.
-- Dropped the pager component as it was essentially slightly customized buttons.
+- **Dropped the pager component** as it was essentially slightly customized buttons.
-- Refactored nearly all components to use more un-nested classes instead of children selectors.
+- **Refactored nearly all components** to use more un-nested class selectors instead of over-specific children selectors.

-### Misc
-- Non-responsive usage of Bootstrap is no longer supported.
-- Dropped the online Customizer in favor of more extensive setup documentation and customized builds.

 ## By component